Emma (2020 film)

-Emma (stylized as Emma.) is a 2020 period romantic comedy film directed by Autumn de Wilde (in her feature directorial debut), from a screenplay by Eleanor Catton, based on Jane Austen's 1815 novel of the same name.
+Emma (stylised as Emma.) is a 2020 British period romantic comedy film directed by Autumn de Wilde, from a screenplay by Eleanor Catton, based on Jane Austen's 1815 novel of the same name.
 It stars Anya Taylor-Joy as Miss Emma Woodhouse, a wealthy and elegant young woman living with her father in Regency-era England who amuses herself with matchmaking and meddles in the romantic lives of those closest to her.
 The film also stars Johnny Flynn, Josh O'Connor, Callum Turner, Mia Goth, Miranda Hart, and Bill Nighy.

 Produced by Perfect World Pictures, Working Title Films and Blueprint Pictures, a film adaptation of Austen's novel by Focus Features began development in October 2018 when Taylor-Joy was cast in the title role, with de Wilde attached as the director.
 The remainder of the supporting roles were cast by March 2019.
 Principal photography took place between March and June 2019 across England.

 Emma was released in the United Kingdom on 14 February 2020, and in the United States on 21 February 2020 by Universal Pictures.
 It received generally favourable reviews, with the performances and production design singled out for praise.
-It grossed $26.5 million worldwide against its budget of $10 million.
+It grossed $27 million worldwide against its budget of $10 million.
 The film received two Academy Award nominations for Best Costume Design and Best Makeup and Hairstyling at the 93rd Academy Awards, as well as a Best Costume Design nomination at the 74th British Academy Film Awards, three nominations at the 26th Critics' Choice Awards, and a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical nomination (for Taylor-Joy) at the 78th Golden Globe Awards.